-- Be at least 18 years of age - Have a high school diploma or GED and have a minimum of five (5) years' experience working with people with disabilities, or - Have a Bachelor's degree in a human service field. - Staff employed to provide Enhanced Structured Day Habilitation Services must also have initial

-- Provide assistance in therapeutic and structured group and individual activities, and assistance as required with ADLs. - Implement treatment plans, monitor individual and group progress, and document and records progress of participants served.
+- Be at least 18 years of age - Have a high school diploma or GED and have a minimum of five (5) years' experience working with people with disabilities, or - Have a Bachelor's degree in a human service field. - Staff employed to provide Enhanced Structured Day Habilitation Services must also have initial training in behavioral programming and crisis prevention which must be renewed annually - Provide assistance in therapeutic and structured group and individual activities, and assistance as required with ADLs. - Implement treatment plans, monitor individual and group progress, and document and records progress of participants served.